lukmanlukmin/wallet/assumption.md

 # Result and Assumption

 **Stack Information**
-*1. Database & Migration* : Using postgreSQL and Attached migration data. use mail name as password to login *2.
-Separation Concern* : Using go-module but with MVC design pattern, no additional/custom module attached remaining readable, extensible and testable.
+*1. Database & Migration* : Using postgreSQL and Attached migration data. use mail name as password to login.
+*2. Separation Concern* : Using go-module but with MVC design pattern, no additional/custom module attached remaining readable, extensible and testable.
-*3. Test Coverage* : Still below 50% because limitation of working time *4.
-Project Delivery* : Using docker as one place delivery container
+*3. Test Coverage* : Still below 50% because limitation of working time.
+*4. Project Delivery* : Using docker as one place delivery container.

 **Available Resource**
 ```bash